jsalminen/wine_visualization/README.md

 - Moved description text above the chart to make it more visible
 - Tried adding a picture of wines to make the visualization more appealing, but it only made the visualization more cluttered and took attention away from the main chart.

+Changes after Udacity review:
+- Re-processed the dataset with R. New quality categories: Poor (3-4), Mediocre (5-6), and Good (7-8).
+Scaled the other variables to have mean zero and standard deviation of one.
+- Removed button animations and built a chart that shows all the variables at the same time.
+- Moved variable descriptions below the chart.
+They are all shown at the same time now.
+- Changed the main heading color to better match the chart color scheme.
+Using wine red (#990012).

 FEEDBACK

 Feedback from L: